 Step 1: Find your meter box, which is typically located in the front of the property near the street.
 Often the box is in a direct line with the main outside faucet.
 It is housed in a plastic box usually marked "water” on the lid.
 Carefully remove the lid by using a tool such as a large screwdriver.
 Insert the tool into the hole and remove.

 Step 2: Once you open the meter box lid, lift the protective cap on the meter.
-On the face of the meter there is a large dial and a display of numbers.
+On the face of the meter there is a digital display of numbers.

 Read the number display from left to right.
-Be sure to include the stationary zero (the red zero on the right).
-For newer meters, read all digits.
+Be sure and include all numbers.
 This is your current meter reading.
 All meters in the City of Austell measure water in gallons.
 Charges for the amount of water consumed are based on the number of gallons you use during a billing period.

 Keep in mind that you might be checking your meter on a date different from the one used for billing.
 This could result in a difference in the amount you find, compared with the amount on which your bill is based.
 However, if your reading is considerably higher than what is on your bill, check for a leak or try to determine the source of large water use.
 If your reading is significantly lower than the reading on your bill, please contact our billing department at (770) 944-4300 to request a meter re-read.
 Charges may apply.